fhhagenberg-sqe/javafx-testing-testfx/README.md

 1. Make sure, you can run both, the sample application and its JUnit test, and that the JUnit test completes without errors.

 1. Study how `MyApplicationTest.java` makes use of _TestFx_ to control the GUI and access individual UI elements.
-Also look at the main [TestFx wiki page at GitHub][1] to learn more about how to use this testing framework.
+Also look at the [TestFx wiki page][TestFx wiki] to learn more about how to use this testing framework.

 1. Copy source code and resources of your triangle application into the folder `src/main/java` and `src/main/resources` respectively.
 Think about package and class names!